Santa Ana Healthcare Fraud Defense Lawyer

 If your Santa Ana healthcare business or medical practice is being targeted in a federal fraud investigation, your livelihood, your ability to serve your patients, and your freedom could all be on the line.
-Our lawyers bring centuries of combined legal experience to defending providers, business owners, and other clients in high-stakes federal healthcare fraud investigations.
+Our Santa Ana healthcare fraud defense lawyers bring centuries of combined legal experience to defending providers, business owners, and other clients in high-stakes federal healthcare fraud investigations.

 The U.S. Department of Justice (DOJ).
 The Drug Enforcement Administration (DEA).
 The Office of Inspector General (OIG) of the U.S. Department of Health and Human Services (DHHS).
 You knew these agencies existed, but you never expected to have to deal with them in the course of your business or practice.

 At Oberheiden, P.C., our practice focuses on representing physicians, pharmacists, physician groups, durable medical equipment (DME) companies, laboratories, hospitals, clinics, executives and board members, and other entities and individuals in high-stakes federal matters.
 Our team of more than 15 defense attorneys includes several former federal healthcare prosecutors, and together our lawyers have centuries of combined experience on both sides of federal healthcare cases.
 If your practice or business in Santa Ana is under investigation, we can help, but it is important that you contact us immediately.
-To speak with a member of our federal healthcare fraud defense team in a free and confidential case assessment, call 888-680-1745 now.
+To speak with our Santa Ana healthcare fraud defense attorneys in a free and confidential case assessment, call 888-680-1745 now.

 What Is Healthcare Fraud?